 This section covers the act of shooting at inhabited houses (or other residences), house cars and campers.

 “House cars” means motor vehicles that are equipped for human habitation, like trailers or RVs.
 “Campers” are structures that are mounted on motor vehicles and provide facilities for human habitation or camping.15

 “Inhabited” means that someone is using the place as a dwelling.
 It does not mean that someone needs to be inside at the time of the shooting.16

-But even though no one is currently occupying the trailer, Ross is still using it as his home, which means it is “inhabited.”
+Example: Chuck fires his gun into his ex-girlfriend’s trailer in Los Angeles.
+Even though Chuck’s ex-girlfriend is currently in Hawaii, she is still using it as her home, which means it is “inhabited.”
 So Chuck is violating Penal Code 246 PC.